droundy/fac/web/index.md

   were forced to write these files by hand.
 But in most cases you will write a script to generate these files.

-- You write you "build" script as a program (in the language of your choice) that creates a `.fac` file.
+- You write your "build" script as a program (in the language of your choice) that creates a `.fac` file.
 This script is run (and re-run) using the same dependency-tracking mechanism that is used to for an ordinary build.
 Thus, you can get away with writing a simple